Kiehl012/MechaCar_Statistical_Analysis/README.md

 1. Using a significance level of < 0.05, there is no statistically significant difference between the mean PSI of our total sample data and a population mean of 1500 PSI.
 2. Using a significance level of < 0.05, there is no statistically significant difference between the mean PSI of coils from Lot1 and a population mean of 1500 PSI.
 3. Using a significance level of < 0.05, there is no statistically significant difference between the mean PSI of coils from Lot2 and a population mean of 1500 PSI.
-4. Using a significance level of < 0.05, there is a statistically significant difference between the mean PSI of coils from Lot3 and a population mean of 1500 PSI.
+4. Using a significance level of < 0.05, there is a statistically significant difference between the mean PSI of coils from Lot3 and a population mean of 1500 PSI.</br><br>

+## Study Design: MechaCar vs Competition
+#### Overview
+For this study, let's assume that MechaCar produces high-end EVs.
+In high-end EVs, performance is often a major draw.
+Specifically, consumers and EV manufacturers alike are often very focused on the time it takes for the vehicle to accelerate from 0-60 miles per hour.
+So, a good way to compare MechaCar EVs to EVs from other manufacturers would to see how it's 0-60 time stacks up against the competition.
+However, it's important to make sure that the comparison's make sense.
+For example, if the given MechaCar model is a 4-door sedan, then it doesnt make sense to compare it to a Audi SUV EV.
+For the sake of this experiment, we will say that Tesla and Audi are the main EV competitors.</br>

+#### Hypotheses:
+Null Hypothesis: There is no difference between the 0-60 time of the MechaCar EVs and Tesla and Audi EVs.
+Alternative Hypothesis: There is a statistically significant difference between the 0-60 time of the MechaCar EVs and other manufacturers.</br>

+#### Statistical Test:
+Given that there are multiple manufacturers, it might seem like an ANOVA test would be a good fit, but we really want to compare MechaCar to the other manufactures, rather than how all three groups compare to each other.
+With this in mind, it makes more sense to us t-tests to compare 0-60 times of MechaCars to similar vehicles made by Tesla and Audi.
+This will tell help describe how MechaCar stacks up against both competitors individually.</br>

+#### Data Needed
+In order to perform this experiment, EV data is needed from each manufacturer.
+Specifically, we will need the model, vechicle class, drive type (awd, fwd, rwd etc.) and 0-60 time for each model from each manufacturer.
+Variables like vehicle class and drive type are there to ensure we are comparing similar vehicles across manufacturers.